Not sure what #MakeTimeTo is? Find out more.

 Taking some time to get outside in the fresh air or bring some outside in, can have a really positive impact on both your mental and physical health.
 Spending time outside could be simply sitting outside, going for a walk, growing flowers or food, exercising outside or watching the stars.
 There are lots of options!

 If you don't feel up to going outside, that's fine (remember, only try things you feel comfortable doing) you can still get some of the benefits of nature by bringing the outside in.
-That might be buying some plants for your home, opening the window and sitting next to it, listening to some outside soundscapes (for example, forest or rain sounds) or putting some pictures on the wall of your favourite natural places.
+That might be buying some plants for your home, opening the window and sitting next to it, listening to some outside soundscapes (for example, forest or rain sounds) or putting some pictures of your favourite natural places on the wall.

 Take a look at these videos by the Mental Health Foundation about nature and mental health or visit their website for tips, podcasts, stories and a downloadable nature journal!